mujahid98/Name-Matcher/README.md

 * Use Virtual Threads for I/O use cases
 * Add REST interface to expose name matcher as a service
 * Collect metrics for performance insights (execution time, thread count)
-* Use memory-mapped file for more efficient reading of large files

 ---